Archivaldi/Google-Books-Search/README.md

 User is allowed to save a books that he/she likes for the future.
 We use MongoDB for that feature.
 User is allowed to delete books from database as well.

-Full Stuck Web app that was created with:
+This app was created with:

 * HTML
 * JavaScript